Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 Highly compensated individuals, who make more than $160,000 in 2025, would not qualify.
 The deduction would apply to 4 million tipped workers, according to a fact sheet from Rep. Jason Smith, the committee’s chair.

-Likewise, many workers who receive overtime would not have to pay taxes on that extra compensation.
+Likewise, many hourly employees who receive overtime would not have to pay taxes on that extra compensation.
 It would apply to 80 million hourly workers, according to Smith.
+Those who are highly compensated would not qualify.

 Both breaks would be available to taxpayers who do not itemize their deductions, who are the majority of Americans.
 However, the measures would only be in effect from 2025 through 2028.